HiroshiAdaniya/zero_day/README.md

 * download and install VirtualBox: then vagrant || wsl on a windows

-### VAGRANT, follow these steps:
+### VAGRANT: follow these steps:

-**NB!: During the installing process of vagrant, you might run into an error indecating that you might not have Microsoft Visual C++ 2019(or later) Redistributable package installed.
+NB!: During the installing process of vagrant, you might run into an error indecating that you might not have Microsoft Visual C++ 2019(or later) Redistributable package installed.
 Download it and then install it.

 * After installing vagrant:
 	As Admin, run windows powershell || command prompt